JohnFawkes/Unified-Hosts-Adblock/README.md

+# This has been discontinued in favor of Adaway version 4 which now has proper magisk systemless hosts support.
+Check out the [Support thread](https://forum.xda-developers.com/apps/magisk/magisk-unified-hosts-adblocker-t3559019) for more information

 # Unified Hosts Adblock
 Small adblock magisk module using unified host files from Steven Black [(Check out his github for more information)](https://github.com/StevenBlack/hosts)
 ##Usage: